ngs-lang/ngs/readme.md

 * BIG: Arguments / etc. - description language.
 Think Javadoc.
 	* Python (and other high level languages) is half-way there with argparse.
-	  If a special comment is present meaning the script is "argparse safe", it can be run with ze's replacement for argparse to inspect the arguments.
+	  If a special comment is present meaning the script is "argparse safe", it can be run with the shell replacement for argparse to inspect the arguments.
 	* Auto discovery of file arguments: run a command with a unique value for an argument and see if it tries to open such file.
 Tricky, Dangerous.
 	* Auto discovery for jars?
 Think ec2 tools.